 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 9.1 Landlords must look beyond the circumstances of the individual complaint and consider whether service improvements can be made as a result of any learning from the complaint.
-Yes This forms part of the learning practice when closing complaints down 9.2 A positive complaint handling culture is integral to the effectiveness with which landlords resolve disputes.
+Yes This forms part of the learning practice when closing complaints down We are in the process of creating a complaints customer panel where we will use real life case studies to improve learning 9.2 A positive complaint handling culture is integral to the effectiveness with which landlords resolve disputes.
 Landlords must use complaints as a source of intelligence to identify issues and introduce positive changes in service delivery.
-Yes We use data and insight to look at trends and themes within complaints to help shape our future services.
-All customers who have been through the complaints process are also invited to give feedback on the experience.
-We are reviewing the way we both learn from complaints and embed them across our services as we recognise there is more to do in this area.
-9.3 Accountability and transparency are also integral to a positive complaint handling culture.
+Yes We use data and insight to look at trends and themes within complaints to help shape our future services Quarterly meetings are held with Service Managers to address recurrent complaints and seek improvements 9.3 Accountability and transparency are also integral to a positive complaint handling culture.
 Landlords must report back on wider learning and improvements from complaints to stakeholders, such as residents' panels, staff and relevant committees.
-Yes Customer Experience Manager attends the Customer Feedback Panel meetings to discuss complaint information and how we learn from complaints As part of the review we will also seek to improve the accountability and transparency around our lessons learned and ensure as part of this we are routinely reporting back to customers, colleagues and Board on the wider learning and improvements made following a complaint.

-9.4 Landlords must appoint a suitably senior lead person as accountable for their complaint handling.
-This person must assess any themes or trends to identify potential systemic issues, serious risks, or policies and procedures that require revision.
-Yes Our Head of Housing and Community Services is the accountable lead person 9.5 In addition to this a member of the governing body (or equivalent) must be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
+Yes Service Manager Customer Experience attends the Customer Feedback Panel meetings to discuss complaint information and how we learn from complaints 9.4 Landlords must appoint a suitably senior lead person as accountable for their complaint handling.
+This person must assess any themes or trends to identify potential systemic issues, Yes Our Service Director Customer Service Operations is the accountable lead person serious risks, or policies and procedures that require revision.
+9.5 In addition to this a member of the governing body (or equivalent) must be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
 This person is referred to as the Member Responsible for Complaints ('the MRC').
-Yes We have an MRC in place who is also the Chair of our Risk and Audit Committee who receive quarterly reports on complaints handling.
-9.6 The MRC will be responsible for ensuring the governing body receives regular information on complaints that provides insight on the landlord's complaint handling performance.
+Yes We have a MRC in place 9.6 The MRC will be responsible for ensuring the governing body receives regular information on complaints that provides insight on the landlord's complaint handling performance.
 This person must have access to suitable information and staff to perform this role and report on their findings.
-Yes The MRC receives this information quarterly and has access to both the Head of Housing and Community Services and the Customer Experience Manager who is the operational manager of the Feedback Team.
-9.7 As a minimum, the MRC and the governing body (or equivalent) must receive: regular updates on the volume, categories and outcomes of complaints, alongside complaint handling performance; Yes Quarterly reports covering this information will be submitted to the MRC and the Risk and Audit Committee who are responsible for scrutinising complaints.

-- regular reviews of issues and trends arising from complaint handling; regular updates on the outcomes of the Ombudsman's investigations and progress made in complying with orders related to severe maladministration findings; and annual complaints performance and service improvement report.
-9.8 Landlords must have a standard objective in relation to complaint handling for all relevant employees or third parties that reflects the need to: have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments; take collective responsibility for any shortfalls identified through complaints, rather than blaming others; and act within the professional standards for engaging with complaints as set by any relevant professional body.
-Yes Training around responsibilities has been provided to all service managers handling complaints and investigating officers in the Feedback Team.
-We are reviewing role profiles and appraisal frameworks (known as the ASK Framework in Alliance Homes) to ensure these requirements are clear and understood by all colleagues who handle complaints in the organisation.
+Yes This will be provided by the Service Manager Customer Experience 9.7 As a minimum, the MRC and the governing body (or equivalent) must receive: a. regular updates on the volume, categories and outcomes of complaints, alongside complaint handling performance; b. regular reviews of issues and trends arising from complaint handling; c. regular updates on the outcomes of the Ombudsman's investigations and progress made in complying with Yes This will be provided by the Service Manager Customer Experience orders related to severe maladministration findings; and d. annual complaints performance and service improvement report.
+9.8 Landlords must have a standard objective in relation to complaint handling for all relevant employees or third parties that reflects the need to: a. have a collaborative and cooperative approach towards resolving complaints, working with colleagues across teams and departments; b. take collective responsibility for any shortfalls identified through complaints, rather than blaming others; and c. act within the professional standards for engaging with complaints as set by any relevant professional body.
+Yes Training around responsibilities has been provided to all complaint handlers